spexod/iSLAT/README.md

 array in Jy ("flux").
 The outputs are txt or csv files that save model parameters, spectra, or line lists as defined by users (see more below).

+## HITRAN data
+At first launch by the user, iSLAT will download from HITRAN the data for a default list of molecules: H2, H2O, CO, CO2, CH4, HCN, NH3, OH, C2H2 and their main isotopologues.
+These datafiles are stored into the folder "HITRANdata" and are available to load and use in iSLAT (see below).
+We are currently developing an interface function to allow users to download any other molecule by request.

 ## Parameters definitions and units
 - Model parameters: temperature is in K, radius in au, column density